mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

 ```bash
 sudo usermod -aG docker $USER && newgrp docker
 ```
-3. Open the `blindai-preview` folder in VSCode.
+3. Open the `blindai` folder in VSCode.

 4. Make sure you have the `remote container VSCode extension` installed.
 If you don't, install this from the VSCode extensions marketplace.